prggmr/zf2-docpx/zend/Helper/FormSelect.rst

     )
     </code>

-    :param array $options:
+    :param array:
-    :param array $selectedOptions: Option values that should be marked as selected
+    :param array: Option values that should be marked as selected

     :rtype: string